 Beginning in FY 2020/21, the Town is budgeting salaries at the actual salary plus a one-step increase.
-68% of the workforce is already top step or one step below top step.
-As of mid-April 2021, the Town has nine vacant positions and is actively recruiting eight of these positions.
-The FY 2021/22 budget and the Five-Year Forecast includes an annual 2% salary adjustment.
-Position base rates are set at the actual rate of pay including salaries and benefits as of April 1, 2021 and rate is increasing by both the 2% adjustment and potential step increases at the actual anniversary date.
+68% of the workforce is already at top step or one step below top step.
+In the Five-Year Forecast, positions are forecasted at the actual rate of pay including salaries and benefits as of April 1, 2022 and rate is increasing in the actual anniversary date.